Mr-Yacin/babhijri/doc/guides/FIREBASE_SSR_FIX.md

    npm run preview
    ```

-2. **Cloudflare Pages**:
+2. **Production Deployment**:
    - Push to your repository
-   - Cloudflare will build and deploy
+   - Platform will build and deploy
    - Check build logs for success

 ## Important Notes

-- Environment variables must be set in Cloudflare Pages dashboard
+- Environment variables must be set in your deployment platform
 - Variables are only available at runtime, not during build
 - All Firebase operations must run client-side (in browser)
 - Server-side Firebase operations require Firebase Admin SDK